diegomrobledo679/open-interpreter-ts/README.md

 start the web interface alongside the CLI.

 You can pass interpreter options directly on the command line or via environment variables.
-Use `--env KEY=VALUE` to set an environment variable for the current run, or choose **Set Environment Variables** in the interactive menu to enter them interactively.
+Use `--env KEY=VALUE` to set a variable for the current run, or choose **Set Environment Variables** in the interactive menu to review, update, or unset variables.
 A `--help` flag shows the available options.

 ## Configuration via Environment Variables